 Not leaving Teyla unconscious until they're clear of Atlantis by stunning her repeatedly or even restraining her while she's awake so she can't, say, take her mission-critical baby and flee from your grasp at the first opportunity.

-Leaving all the gate room people, two dozen or so stunned humans (including The Big Guy Ronon), in an unmonitored room with an accessible door panel and a single guard posted at the other side of the door.
-The Hybrids could have just killed them all to save themselves the trouble of bothering to seclude them after they've been knocked unconscious.
-They were already planning on blowing up Atlantis anyway, so they had no believable reason to keep them alive beyond plot-required stupidity.
+Putting all the gate room people, two dozen or so stunned humans (including Ronon), in an unmonitored room with an accessible door panel and a single guard posted at the other side of the door.
+They were already planning on blowing up Atlantis anyway, so they had no reason to not kill them after they were stunned.

 In Stargate Atlantis "Sanctuary", every member of Shepard's team has the Idiot Ball with the exception of McKay, who is ignored and castigated throughout the episode.
 Even Dr. Weir is holding the Idiot Ball in this one, as she, just like Shepard, Teyla, Ford and everyone but McKay, ignore what is before them, from the obvious lies and contradictions in the initial story told by the Ancient, to an Ancient lying through her teeth throughout the episode, to an Ancient allowing and facilitating her own worship as a false goddess.
 It was frustrating for the audience to sit through what amounted to a 42 minute group of Idiot Balls, wondering why they didn't see what was before them and wondering why McKay, of all the characters, was the only one who was actually seeing clearly.